 - Add fuzzing and randomization to tests

 - Create tests which are more focussed on possible user interactions instead of following traditional test case based automation only

 - Think from several levels and different angles to get different perspectives

 - Review & Verify test suits and scenarios regularly

 - Last but not the least: Step Back, Think Like a Tester, Frame the Test, then Develop the Test

 Learn how to Defocus.
-Defocusing is the solution to the pesticide paradox.
+Defocusing is the solution to the paradox of automation.
 It means to continuously change your tests, your techniques, and even your test strategy – James Bach

 To overcome the Pesticide Paradox in Test Automation firstly we should overcome the bias & misconceptions and start considering automation as software development.
 As the application evolves, we must be continuously willing to design new test cases & modify the existing ones.
 And maybe over time, we can adopt a model-based testing technique that allows us to reuse the test code to automatically test new scenarios and code changes.

 All these can help to control the impact and avoid pesticide paradox in test automation, but there can be more things of course and this list alone may not help in all contexts.
 So feel free to think as per your context, and add more based on top of these ideas.